 Bootstrapping Your LinkedIn Profile

 Read How to make a LinkedIn page that wows recruiters, according to the guy who just overhauled its design (10 min)

 Starting Your Make School Portfolio

 Much of what you accomplish at Make School will be captured in your Make School portfolio.
 Go start your Make School portfolio now with just your name, photo, and personal description.
-(20 min)
+This page will eventually be shared with potential employers so please make it look pretty :D (20 min)